Frocso/CONDOR_Project/README.md

 # Condor Project

-This repository contains the code and data for the analysis of particle distributions in time and space as part of the Condor project.
+This repository contains the code and data for the analysis of particle distributions in time and space as part of the CONDOR Observatory project.

 ## Overview